 Nowadays, electric cars are part of our daily life.
-EVs offer many benefits, but still many concerns about driving electric are being mentioned.
+EVs offer many benefits, but still many concerns about driving electric cars are being mentioned.
 This article highlights the benefits and discusses the concerns.

 1. Pros of electric cars

-The EV market is growing, but electric cars still represent just a small fraction of the total cars sales in the world.
+The EV market is growing, but electric cars still represent just a small fraction of the total car sales in the world.
 The diagram below shows the global market share of EVs.
 We see, that the share is still very small (1.3% in 2017) but the growth is accelerated.

 A. Reducing CO2 Emissions

 Fighting climate change, electric cars are a great alternative to fuel vehicles as they don’t emit CO2 into the atmosphere while driving.
 However, the EVs are not completely free of emitting CO2.
 Speaking about the effective emission, we have to take the emission for energy production for EVs into account.
 The CO2 emission for energy production varies for each country.
 This way, the real emission of CO2 per electrically driven mile varies between the countries in which the vehicle is charged.
 If you are interested in more information about the CO2 emission depending on the country, feel free to take a look at our tool to calculate the emission.